AngeloGalav/multiple-couriers-planning/docs/docker.md

-# How to use the docker container?
+# How to use the docker container

 ## Building the container
 To use the docker container, you must have first installed the Docker application.